Catherinefzq/p8105_fp_ds100/p8105_fp_ds100_Report.md

 Related work:
 =============

-Suicide has ranked as the 10th leading cause of death among Americans for many years. <https://www.verywellmind.com/suicide-rates-overstated-in-people-with-depression-2330503>
+Suicide has ranked as the 10th leading cause of death among Americans for many years.
+Here is the link for report that inspired us. <https://afsp.org/about-suicide/suicide-statistics/> This report summarizes the suicide rates by race and age.
+In addition, they also include the most common suicide methods and data for suicide attempts.

 Initial questions:
 ==================